Guide written by:

 - Gas heaters are less energy intensive than their electric counterparts.

 - Vertical heat distribution is generally more pleasant than horizontal heating.

 Patio heaters come in a number of forms with new models arriving on the market all the time.
 These devices are primarily space heaters which function differently depending on how they are powered.
 There are two main types of patio heaters.

 Electric patio heaters

 The power rating of electric patio heaters is given in watts.
-These heaters require an electrical connection and function by infrared heating technology.
+These heaters need to be plugged into the mains and use infrared heating technology.

 Gas patio heaters

 Propane gas is best suited to outdoor use.
 These heaters distribute heat via a burner and an emitter screen.
 When using a gas heater, you will require a gas hose and regulator.

 Gas patio heaters do not require mains power and offer powerful and reliable heating technology.
 However, these devices can only be used outdoors as they can emit fumes.